 As for Sean Hannity being identified during the hearing, that might not violate attorney-client privilege, but it certainly appears extraneous to anything related to the investigation of Michael Cohen.
 Hannity has, apparently, never been represented by Cohen nor retained the lawyer for any legal work.
 It would seem that naming the Fox host was done for no other purpose than to embarrass or, perhaps, intimidate him.

 An Investigation That Will End Badly for All

 It is becoming increasingly difficult to ignore not just the elephant in the room but the elephant’s twin brother.
 That there is a breathtaking double standard in the way Hillary Clinton and Donald Trump have been treated by investigators is well beyond dispute.
 That Robert Mueller has – either through malice or incompetence – allowed the Russia investigation to morph into a vicious legal assault on the president of the United States and anyone associated with him is also hard to deny.

 Cohen may well have committed some transgression for which he might end up being heavily fined.
 Unless it turns out that he has actually killed someone, he is probably not going to see prison time and the president will, in all likelihood, pardon him for anything of which he might be convicted.
 No-one honestly believes that any of this will culminate in charges against the president himself.
 The indefinite continuation and widening of this investigation, however, will do untold damage to the cohesion of the nation.
 Not only that, but it will set a very dangerous precedent for every future chief executive.
-No good will come of this, and the time has come to end this petulant farce – for all our sakes.We value your comments!
-Please weigh in on our comment section below.
+No good will come of this, and the time has come to end this petulant farce – for all our sakes.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com